webketje/webketje.github.io/src/posts/2015-04-25-theme-development-with-gs-custom-settings.md

 </li>
 </ol>
 <a name="preface"></a>

-<h3>Preface</h3>
+### Preface

 <a name="best-practices"></a>

-<h4>Best practices</h4>
+#### Best practices

 ##### Themes with GS Custom Settings

-<p>If you use GS Custom Settings for a theme, make sure to mention in the theme description in the <a href="http://get-simple.info/extend/">GS Extend repo</a> that your theme <em>requires</em> installing the Custom settings plugin first, or wrap the entire HTML in an <code>if</code> clause, and output a message <em>'This theme requires GS Custom Settings to work'</em>, else you will get a lot of <em>undefined function</em> errors.
-Here's a sample snippet that you can directly copy paste in your theme's Extend description:</p>
+If you use GS Custom Settings for a theme, make sure to mention in the theme description in the [GS Extend repo](http://get-simple.info/extend/") that your theme _requires_ installing the Custom settings plugin first, or wrap the entire HTML in an `if` clause, and output a message _'This theme requires GS Custom Settings to work'_, else you will get a lot of _undefined function_ errors.
+Here's a sample snippet that you can directly copy paste in your theme's Extend description:

 ```plaintext
 This theme requires [GS Custom Settings](http://get-simple.info/extend/plugin/gs-custom-settings/913/).